 - Crossbody bag.
 I recommend a crossbody bag rather than a backpack because it’s safer on buses and the metro and also because in some landmarks such as the Colosseum, backpacks are not allowed.

 - Jewelry.
 Pack some light jewelry to wear in case you want to attend some local event or religious celebration, or if you are going out for dinner.
+To avoid losing precious pieces, pack them in the best watch travel case on the market so you always know where to look for your watch and valuables.

 - Moisturizing creams.
 The cold weather makes your skin very dry so a good moisturizer is something you shouldn’t forget to pack.
 Even if you have free toiletries in your hotel room, they hardly include face creams.